maxim-saplin/ambilytics/README.md

 Enable Google Analytics for **all** Flutter platforms: Android, iOS, macOS, Web, Windows, and Linux.

-As of now, the Firebase Analytics Flutter plugin (from Google team) works with 4 platforms (Android, iOS, macOS, and Web).
-This is due to Google Analytics 4 (GA4) limitations.
+Currently official Flutter plugin for Firebase Analytics (which uses Google Analytics behind the scenes) works with 4 platforms (Android, iOS, macOS, and Web).
 For Windows and Linux, there's no out-of-the-box support.

-*Ambilytics* Flutter plugin solves this issue by enabling GA4 Measurement Protocol for unsupported platforms (Windows and Linux) and creating a unified interface that abstracts away interaction with 2 different analytics backends:
+*Ambilytics* Flutter plugin solves this issue by enabling Google Analytics 4 (GA4) Measurement Protocol for unsupported platforms (Windows and Linux) and creating a unified interface that abstracts away interaction with 2 different analytics backends:
 - Google/Firebase Analytics
     - You enable and configure it for any of the required platforms (Android, iOS, macOS, Web)
     - *Note:* as of July 2023 macOS is in Beta and may be displayed as iOS platform in Firebase/Google Analytics consoles, choose proper Data Stream name for it in GA console
 - GA4 Measurement Protocol
     - You create a separate Web stream to track events sent from Windows/Linux

-This way, no matter the platform you target with your Flutter project.
-By creating Firebase project, configuring Google Analytics property, importing the package, and setting navigation observer, you get the capability to send `app_start` and `screen_view` events, as well as send any custom events.
+By creating Firebase project, configuring Google Analytics property, importing the package, and setting navigation observer, you get the capability to send standard and app events to Google Analytics and see them in Reports.

 # Features